Robert Durst case: Prosecutors fear for witnesses

 "The woman stated she would be absent from the clinical duties she was assigned to that day," said Kuperman, 85, testifying early because of his age.
 "And I asked her why, and she said she had GI distress, gastrointestinal distress."

-The problem for prosecutors: the call was placed on February 1, 1982 -- one day after Kathleen was supposedly killed.
+The problem for prosecutors: The call was placed on February 1, 1982 -- one day after Kathleen was supposedly killed.

 Kuperman, who generally spoke to Kathleen only in person, now admits he has no reason to believe it was her on the phone, other than the caller saying so.